Floating containers for schools: New hope for northwest Mecklenburg!

 Why is this so important?
 A look at the numbers shows: the number of non-swimmers of primary school age has doubled in recent years.
 Being able to swim is essential for survival and should not just be a luxury.
 Jens Kruppa, former Olympic swimmer and founder of mobile swimming schools, has already provided important impetus with his initiative to make learning to swim more sustainable.
 His concept is based on well-thought-out technical solutions and aims to ensure that every child can swim - a goal that is more urgent than ever these days.

-In Grevesmühlen there are already demands for a new swimming pool at Lake Ploggensee.
-However, due to the enormous costs of EUR 15 million, these plans are on hold and 1 million euros annual operating costs.
-No wonder that the idea of mobile swimming pools is very popular right now - they offer a flexible and cost -efficient alternative to bring swimming closer to the children in the region.
+In Grevesmühlen there are already calls for a new swimming pool at Ploggensee.
+However, these plans are on hold due to the enormous costs of 15 million euros in construction costs and 1 million euros in annual operating costs.
+It's no wonder that the idea of mobile swimming pools is so popular right now - they offer a flexible and cost-effective alternative to introducing children in the region to swimming.

-The initiative in the district of Northwest Mecklenburg could be a first step in the right direction to enable extensive swimming lessons and to promote the children's swimming ability.
-Let us hope that this application will lead to success and give the young generations a good dose of swimming pleasure.
+The initiative in the Northwest Mecklenburg district could be a first step in the right direction to soon enable nationwide swimming lessons and sustainably promote children's swimming ability.
+Let's hope that this application is successful and gives the younger generations a good dose of swimming fun.

-You can find more information about Mobilenen swimming pools here: Baltic Sea newspaper,, ULTRAAQUA and Jumbo Mobile.
+Further information about mobile swimming pools can be found here: Baltic Sea newspaper, ULTRAAQUA and Jumbo Mobile.